 Fort Worth, Texas 76104

 Parking for parents of patients is free.
 Parking for other family members and visitors is $1 per hour.
+Handicap access to the medical center is available from the first and third floor parking garage.

 Cook Children's is working to include parents more than ever before and to offer a variety of programs to help us better understand the patient and family experience.
 Cook Children's offers several opportunities for parents to get involved, including: